luislo92/EDA-of-Financial-and-Insurance-Datasets/README.md

 - EDA 5: Using the modified HealthCare dataset with all the new variables, create clusters of observations and identify the clusters that show the most obvious anomalies.
--EDA 6: Using the modified Credit Card dataset and some new features, cluster observations using DBSCAN and MeanShift clustering techniques to identify anomalies in the dataset.
+- EDA 6: Using the modified Credit Card dataset and some new features, cluster observations using DBSCAN and MeanShift clustering techniques to identify anomalies in the dataset.

 ### Extras